MU123 Unit 9 Notes

 Simplify a quadratic equation

-- If the coefficients have a common factor, then divide the equation through by this factor.
+is negative, then multiply the equation through by to make this coefficient positive. - If the coefficients have a common factor, then divide the equation through by this factor.

 - If any of the coefficients are fractions, then multiply the equation through by a suitable number to clear them.